J0J0HA/AutoDocs/README.md

-# test
+# AutoDocs
-this repository contains a workflow to update a github page based on the README-files in the github repository.
+This repository contains a workflow to update the contents of the /docs folder on every push.

-## Not done yet!
+## Setup
-in future, it should work like this: in the main branch you have the README.md on push, it converts it to html and uploads it to the pages branch.
+Not availible yet.